glaucia86/microblog-ai/README.md

 > - Valid API credentials (endpoint and key)

 For more information on deploying an LLM model in Azure Foundry, refer to the [official documentation](https://learn.microsoft.com/en-us/azure/ai-studio/concepts/deployments-overview).

+## Troubleshooting

+### Common Issues

+1. **Node.js Version Mismatch**
+   - Error: "Azure Functions runtime: Version mismatch"
+   - Solution: Ensure you're using Node.js 20.x (`nvm use 20`)

+2. **Azure OpenAI Access**
+   - Error: "Authentication failed" or "Resource not found"
+   - Solution: Verify your Azure OpenAI credentials and ensure your deployment is active

+3. **Local Development**
+   - Error: "Port already in use"
+   - Solution: Change the port in `local.settings.json` or kill the process using the current port.

 ## Contribution